 - You can use this treatment once daily to enhance your eyebrow growth.

 Along with these natural remedies, it is important to get a balance of the right vitamins and minerals that are generally important for hair growth.
 Eating healthy is also an important aspect for hair growth.
-Eat foods rich in vitamins A, C, and E, iron, omega-3, proteins.
+Eat foods rich in vitamins A, B, C, and E, iron, omega-3 fats, and proteins.

 If you develop an allergic reaction to any of the remedies mentioned, do not continue the treatment.
-Stop immediately and if the reaction gets worse, consult your doctor immediately.
+If the reaction gets worse, consult your doctor immediately.
 It is always good to do a patch test first before you go ahead with the treatment.